neumino/neumino.github.io/movies.md

-### Nowhere Special
+### Rise of the Mummy
-*Released on 2021-04-02, vote average 7*
+*Released on 2021-04-03, vote average 7.3*

-John, a 35-year-old window cleaner, has dedicated his life to bringing up his 4-year-old son, Michael, after the child&#39;s mother left them soon after giving birth.
-When John is given only a few months left to live, he attempts to find a new, perfect family for Michael, determined to shield him from the terrible reality of the situation.
+A group of archaeology students awaken an ancient mummy.
+After being trapped in a time loop, the only way they can escape, is to defeat the mummy.
+As the body count rises, it seems the Mummy has to collect the souls of those who woke him to be able to walk the earth - for good.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GDG7oHIaeY8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/it8iwJnhrpQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Mayhem
+*Released on 2021-04-08, vote average 5*

+A virus spreads through an office complex causing white collar workers to act out their worst impulses.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/iJJGAInln0c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>